New Mexico CulturePass | New Mexico Department of Cultural Affairs

 New Mexico CulturePass

-From Native artifacts to space exploration, world-class folk art to awesome dinosaurs, the essence of New Mexico is celebrated every day at our popular attractions.
-The New Mexico CulturePass opens the doors to them all—the state's entire family of museums and historic sites.
+The joy of visiting New Mexico is getting to know us.
+And there is no better way to get acquainted than to explore our exceptional museums and historic sites.
+From Native artifacts to space exploration, world-class folk art to ancient dinosaurs, the essence of New Mexico is celebrated every day at our popular attractions.
+New Mexico CulturePass opens the doors to them all—the state's entire family of museums and historic sites.

 How to Purchase